uhlibraries-digital/brays/README.md

 To build the application you can run one of these commands:

 * `npm run build` will build the application
+* `npm start` will build the application and start it

+You need run a build `npm run build` before running `npm start` for the first time.
+You will only need to do this once.

 ## License